manveru/innate/README.md

 ### Contrib

-Ramaze got quite some things in contrib, some of them used widely, others not at all.
+Ramaze has some things in contrib, some of them used widely, others not at all.

 I'm still going through these, putting what is suitable for a wider audience